“Our perfect companions never have fewer than four feet”

 After I finish a piece for a client, I look forward to witnessing their response upon seeing the portrait for the first time (priceless)!
 Portraits make a great gift especially when it’s a surprise.
 People do not normally expect to receive one so it’s always a big hit!

 My preferred medium is pencil.
-Graphite, charcoal and colored pencils allow me to incorporate the fine details in a portrait.
+Graphite, charcoal, pastel or colored pencils allow me to incorporate the fine details in a portrait.
 Using a favorite photo of your pet (or a person), my goal is to capture his or her unique personality on paper.
 I take great pride in my work and it is my hope that I exceed my client’s expectations with every portrait.

 While drawing brings me peace, I also thrive on the bit of chaos that comes from having pets.
 I receive unconditional love everyday from my dogs Hadji and Enzo (rescue pictured).
 I’m so grateful that they are part of my family!